4VServices/marklogic-dhf-unit-test/README.md

 # Data Hub with Unit Tests

-This repo is an example of using marklogic-unit-test with DHF 5.5.
+This repo shows how to set up marklogic-unit-test to work with different versions of MarkLogic's Data Hub framework.
 See the custom tasks defined in build.gradle.